Biden taps Harris to handle border crisis

 “Then, once the pandemic is under control, you could phase the program back in so that there would be some semblance of control over the process,” he added.

-There are more than 16,000 unaccompanied migrant children in the custody of the HHS and CBP, nearly twice the previous record, according to the latest figures released by the government.
+There are more than 11,000 children in HHS custody.
+Nearly 5,000 more are in CBP jails, which is nearly twice the previous record, according to the latest figures released by the government.
 Under pressure to be more transparent, officials provided fresh data Wednesday.

 More sites that house migrant children could soon open in San Antonio and a site near El Paso.
 In San Antonio, Bexar County officials are in talks with the federal government to house migrant children at the Freeman Coliseum.